Be-/coming , is our smoldering to Be-/ing , constructing a narrative

 intertwined , and the vitriol that impedes the interrogation of his-story

-—passed away/ in the past/passed on , is a tragedy that words alone
+in the past , is a recurring tragedy that words alone cannot reconcile

-of lamentation , between passed away/ the past/
+a living presence—the bereaved distance of lamentation , between passed

 henry 7. reneau, jr. does not X-speculate, Tik Tok, Facebook, Twitter, or Instagram.
 It is not that he is scared of change, or stuck fast in the past; instead, he has learned from experience that the crack pipe kills.
 His work is published in Superstition Review; TriQuarterly; Prairie Schooner; Notre Dame Review; Punt Volat; The Ana and Oyster River Pages.